rambleraptor/api-linter/docs/contributing.md

   - The rule must have a corresponding test (or tests).
 Each rule package **must** maintain 100% coverage of statements.
 - All rules **must** have a three part name.
-The first part is the "rule group" (such as `core`), the second part is the AIP number, zero-padded, and the third part is a unique name for the rule.
-The name only has to be unique within the scope of the AIP.
+The first part is the "rule group" (such as `core`), the second part is the AEP number, zero-padded, and the third part is a unique name for the rule.
+The name only has to be unique within the scope of the AEP.
   - If word separation is needed, `kebab-case` **must** be used.
 - Every rule **must** have corresponding documentation.
 Documentation lives in the `docs/` directory, and powers this documentation site using GitHub Pages.